-28.3.1 The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with statutory guidance.
+29.3.1 The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with statutory guidance.

-28.4 Children staying with host families (schools to delete this section if not applicable)
+29.4 Children staying with host families

-- 28.4.1 The school may make arrangements for pupils to stay with host families, for example during a foreign exchange trip or sports tour.
-When we do, we follow the guidance set out in the statutory guidance to ensure hosting arrangements are as safe as possible. - 28.4.2 Schools cannot obtain criminal record information from the Disclosure and Barring Service about adults abroad.
+- 29.4.1 The school may make arrangements for pupils to stay with host families, for example during a foreign exchange trip or sports tour.
+When we do, we follow the guidance set out in the statutory guidance to ensure hosting arrangements are as safe as possible. - 29.4.2 Schools cannot obtain criminal record information from the Disclosure and Barring Service about adults abroad.
 Where pupils stay with host families abroad, we will agree with the partner schools a shared understanding of the safeguarding arrangements.
 Our Designated Safeguarding Lead will ensure the arrangements are sufficient to safeguard our pupils and will include ensuring pupils understand who to contact should an emergency occur, or a situation arise which makes them feel uncomfortable.
-We will also make parents aware of these arrangements. - 28.4.3 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable.
+We will also make parents aware of these arrangements. - 29.4.3 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable.

-28.5 Private fostering arrangements
+29.5 Private fostering arrangements

-- 28.5.1 A private fostering arrangement occurs when someone other than a parent or a close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
+- 29.5.1 A private fostering arrangement occurs when someone other than a parent or a close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
 It applies to children under the age of 16 or aged under 18 if the child is disabled.
-By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible. - 28.5.2 Where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will tell the DSL and the school will notify the local authority of the circumstances.
+By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible. - 29.5.2 Where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will tell the DSL who will notify the local authority of the circumstances.

-29 Local risks and emerging developments
+30 Local risks and emerging developments

-29.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
-Some of these include being aware of knife crime, gang related issues, radicalisation, county lines, criminal activity, anti-social behaviour, FGM and contextual safeguarding.
-Issues which are prevalent at English Martyrs include Domestic abuse and Neglect.
+30.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
+Some of these include being aware of knife crime, gang related issues, radicalisation, county lines, criminal activity, anti-social behaviour, FGM and contextual safeguarding especially domestic abuse and neglect.
 We work closely with other agencies including the Police, community groups and social care to safeguard our pupils from these risks.

-Appendix One - Four categories of abuse
+Appendix One - Indicators of abuse, neglect and exploitation